-I am a doctoral student of philosophy at the University of Rochester
+I am a doctoral candidate and instructor of writing and philosophy at the University of Rochester

 in Hamilton, Ontario, Canada, where, under the supervision of Nicholas Griffin

 , I was awarded a Master's Degree in philosophy for my work on Bertrand Russell

 's later epistemic and metaphysical work on perception.
 My main research interests beyond Russell are: